Looking for an employer of record in Spain? Here’s what you need to know

 Spain PEOs are a good option if you have already set up a local entity and are just looking to outsource HR responsibilities in your business.

-From onboarding new hires quickly and compliantly without a local entity to running global payroll securely and within a few clicks, Payoneer WFM has everything your business needs to hire, pay, and manage your global team.
+From support to onboarding local talent quickly and navigating local compliance without a local entity to running global payroll in a few clicks, Payoneer Workforce Management offers assistance for your business needs to hire, pay, and manage a global team.

-An EOR in Spain is a third-party organization that employs talent on your behalf and streamlines hiring and onboarding processes for employees working in Spain, including managing compliance with local labor and recruitment laws.
+Typically, an EOR is a third-party organization that employs talent on your behalf and streamlines hiring and onboarding processes for employees working in a foreign country, including managing compliance with local labor and recruitment laws.
+However, this model is not permitted in Spain; companies may use a temporary employment agency with an ETT license instead, for support to engage local talent compliantly.

 Latest articles